licarpen/aws-developer/README.md

   * user authorization and authentication
   * user prioritization
   * user tracking and analytics
+* CloudFront: If you use the Adobe Media Server RTMP protocol to distribute media files on demand, your origin server is always an Amazon S3 bucket.

 ## DynamoDB

+* Amazon DynamoDB is a no relational database that delivers reliable performance at any scale.
+It is a fully managed, multi-region, multi-master database that provides consistent single-digit millisecond latency.
 * all data needed for a query must be present in one row
 * available across 3 AZ
 * NoSQL DB